mastrovalentz/TTN_classifier/README.md

-# Tree Tensor Netowrk Classifiers
+# Tree Tensor Network Classifiers

 In this repository we presente the code needed to implement a classifier for High Energy Physics events using a Tree tensor Network architecture.